hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Add Book / Page search option to the 'search' script & forward
 - [ ] Create a new 'tiger' directory inside the 'engines' directory
 - [ ] Update all scripts to work with the 'Project' and 'Abstract' classes
+- [ ] Create a 'transform' script to handle updating document numbers and setting document attributes

 ## Other To Do